 'Proactive' and 'hardworking'

-These keywords don't add anything specific to your resume or cover letter unless you can back it up.
+These words don't add anything specific to your resume or cover letter unless you can back it up.
 If you want to show that you're proactive, give a specific example with the impact you made in a prior role.
 For example: "Created an annual calendar for department reports, increasing on-time delivery by 25 percent."

 Is your name Malcolm Gladwell or Sheryl Sandberg?
 If not, you probably aren't a thought leader and shouldn't describe yourself as such in your resume.
 “Philosopher” and “influencer” are similar descriptives to pass on.
 At best, you'll seem snobby and, at worst, delusional.

 The problem with this term is that it's unquantifiable.
 Employers certainly hope that candidates work well in a team — it's kind of the bare minimum for working in an office environment.
-It's better to discuss a specific example of achievements you've made in a team than to use the vague "team player."
+It's better to discuss a specific example of professional achievements you've made in a team than to use the vague "team player."

 Keywords you should use